 According to the research done by his family, there are two versions of what happened to Nelson.
 In the first version when the POWs arrived at Camp O’Donnell, they were ordered to form ranks and were searched once again.
 Any prisoner found with an item that was Japanese was ordered to go to another area and create ranks there.
 During the search, Nelson was found to be carrying a Japanese coin and sent to the second formation.
 The POWs sent to this formation were later shot and buried in the camp cemetery.
 At this point, there are various versions of what happened.

 It is known that once in the camp, the POWs were taken into a large field where they were counted, searched, and all extra clothing that they had was taken from them and not returned.
 Blankets, knives, and matches were taken from them.
 If a man was found to have Japanese money on them, they were taken to the guardhouse.
 2nd Lt.
 Jack Merrifield was present when Nelson reached Camp O’Donnell.
 According to Merrifield, the Japanese went through Nelson’s baggage and found a Japanese battle flag.
 This fact was confirmed by Capt.
 Alvin Poweleit.
 After finding the flag, he was separated from the other POWs.

 The Japanese executed any American found with Japanese what they called “war prizes.”
 Accounts from the camp state that over several days the POWs heard the sound of gunshots to the south of the camp.
 According to Capt.
 Alvin Poweleit, the 192nd’s chief medical officer, Nelson, with three other men, was shot.
+In Nelson’s case, he was found to have a small Japanese flag on him.
 After being shot several times, Nelson did not die.
 Poweleit reported that the Japanese buried him, but that he crawled out of the grave.
 He was helped by friendly Filipinos and turned over to guerrillas.
 He spent nineteen months with the guerrillas before coming down with dysentery and dying.